lost2003times/Cybersecurity_-learning/Courses/TCM Practical Ethical Hacking/Domain 4 - Scanning and Enumeration/Scanning and Enumeration.md

 192.168.15.8:139      -   Host could not be identified: ==Unix (Samba 2.2.1a)==
  ___
- We tried if we can get access using this info with smbclient
+ We tried if we can get some info using this info with smbclient
  ```
  smbclient -L //192.168.15.8
  ```